anchor/fleet-magento-docs/docs/tutorial/auto-scaling.md

 $ fleet env autoscaling limits prod 4 10
 ```

-There are resources limits in place on your Fleet account for the total number of instances yo ucan run.
+There are resources limits in place on your Fleet account for the total number of instances you can run.
 At any point you see for yourself how many instances you are running and what the current max amount is set to by running:

 ```bash
 $ fleet limits